taishi-i/awesome-japanese-nlp-resources/docs/README.en.md

  * [namedivider-python](https://github.com/rskmoi/namedivider-python) - A tool for dividing the Japanese full name into a family name and a given name.
  * [asa-python](https://github.com/ikegami-yukino/asa-python) - A curated list of resources dedicated to Python libraries of NLP for Japanese
- * [python_asa](https://github.com/Takeuchi-Lab-LM/python_asa) - Python version Japanese meaning role assignment system (ASA)
+ * [python_asa](https://github.com/Takeuchi-Lab-LM/python_asa) - Python-based Japanese semantic role labeling system (ASA)
  * [toiro](https://github.com/taishi-i/toiro) - A comparison tool of Japanese tokenizers
- * [ja-timex](https://github.com/yagays/ja-timex) - A rule-based parser that extracts/standardizes time information written in natural language
+ * [ja-timex](https://github.com/yagays/ja-timex) - A rule-based parser for extracting/normalizing time expressions written in natural language.
  * [JapaneseTokenizers](https://github.com/Kensuke-Mitsuzawa/JapaneseTokenizers) - A set of metrics for feature selection from text data
  * [daaja](https://github.com/kajyuuen/daaja) - This repository has implementations of data augmentation for NLP for Japanese.
  * [accel-brain-code](https://github.com/accel-brain/accel-brain-code) - The purpose of this repository is to make prototypes as case study in the context of proof of concept(PoC) and research and development(R&D) that I have written in my website.
 The main research topics are Auto-Encoders in relation to the representation learning, the statistical machine learning for energy-based models, adversarial generation net…